The original, independent guide to Lisbon

 Note: All tickets are allocated a seat and the carriage/seat number is clearly displayed on the ticket.
 The carriage number will be shown on the outside of the train.

-Important note: The Faro to Porto express service does not stop at Santa Apolonia (Lisbon) – always check ticket and current timetable for departure stations.
+Important note: The two Faro to Porto express services do not stop at Santa Apolonia (Lisbon) – always check ticket and current timetable for departure stations.

 Important note 2: The express trains do not stop at São Bento (Porto), a second train must be caught from Campanhã (Porto) to São Bento, this is included in the fare.